Find out more about your care options

-We have a fantastic catering staff who tailor the menu the needs of the residents, whilst making sure that all of the food is prepared on site and comprises of fresh local produce, ensuring that the meals are both nutritious and wholesome.
+All of the food is prepared on site and comprises of fresh local produce, ensuring that the meals are both nutritious and wholesome.
 We cater for all dietary needs, taking into account religious and cultural backgrounds.

 The residents are given beautiful fresh cakes every day with their afternoon tea and we have thought long and hard about what our residents like to eat and how they like meals to be served.